Best nearshore staffing companies by use case

 Nearshore staffing is hiring talent in nearby countries through an external partner.
 For US companies, that typically means software engineers, designers, and technical professionals in Latin America.
 The choice between nearshore and offshore models shapes everything from collaboration cadence to compliance complexity.

-The goals are straightforward: faster hiring timelines, lower fully loaded costs, and real-time collaboration enabled by overlapping work hours.
+The real reasons companies choose this model: faster hiring timelines, lower fully loaded costs, and real-time collaboration enabled by overlapping work hours.
 The best nearshore staffing partners go beyond sourcing.
 They handle employment compliance, payroll, benefits, and ongoing support so the hiring company can focus on building product.

 Why companies use nearshore staffing partners